davidjoffe/dave_gnukem/README.md

 NB: All in-game cheat/debugging keys (eg level up) must first be turned on by pressing Ctrl+Shift+G

+* NB: As of Apr 2018, you must first turn cheat/debugging stuff (Ctrl+Shift+G) on before using F4 or F5 for sprite/level editor
 * F5 from within the game invokes the level editor
 * F1: Save current changes (NB: there is currently no 'unsaved changes' warning, so remember to save your changes, if desired)
 * Escape: Exit level editor and start playing current level